MGrezlik/READ-EDAB-neusRpath/README.md

-# Northeast ESP Template
+# Northeast U.S. Rpath models

-This repository serves as a template for creating R projects for each stock-specific ESP.
-This repository should be cloned and named for the intended ESP (for example, 'bsbESP' or 'longfinESP'), then transferred to the NEFSC Github organization.
+This repository makes available the Rpath models of the Northeast U.S.

-The template contains the following folders:
+The repository contains the following folders:

 ### 01_inputs